heusalagroup/fi.hg.backend/README.md

 ```

-See [@heusalagroup/create-backend](https://github.com/heusalagroup/create-backend) for how to use the backend controller.
+See [hg-email-auth](https://github.com/heusalagroup/hg-email-auth) for how to use the service.

-This service also requires `nodemailer`, `i18n` and `jws` modules.
+This service requires `nodemailer`, `i18n` and `jws` modules as well as hgm's fi.hg.auth.email submodule (`hgm i fi.hg.auth.email`).

+See also [@heusalagroup/create-backend](https://github.com/heusalagroup/create-backend) for how to create your own backend.